Ahead of launch on 8 December 2023 – No embargo

-As temperatures plummet across the UK, an innovative initiative offering help to homeless people and those facing winter hardship, will mark its 4th anniversary with launches of “Take One Leave One” rails in four cities.
+As temperatures plummet across the UK, an innovative initiative offering help to homeless people and those facing winter hardship, will launch on Friday for its sixth winter in a row.

-Take One Leave One (“TOLO”) has the received the thumbs up from homelessness charities including Centrepoint, Shelter, Crisis and the Big Issue who helped promote the project on social media over a number of years.
+Take One Leave One has the received the thumbs up from homelessness charities including Centrepoint, Shelter, Crisis and the Big Issue who have helped promote the project over the number of years.

-TOLO has also received celebrity support with visits from actor Rob Delaney and Tweets from the likes of Gary Linekar, Emily Maitlis and band Massive Attack who helped set up and to promote Take One Leave One Bristol.
+TOLO has also received celebrity support with visits from Baroness Jenny Jones, music legend Guy Pratt, comedian Simon Fanshaw, actor Rob Delaney and Tweets from the likes of Gary Linekar, Emily Maitlis and band Massive Attack who helped set up and to promote Take One Leave One Bristol.

 “I love this idea.
-Please be kind” Boy George tweeted on launch day last year.
+Please be kind” Boy George tweeted about TOLO in 2021.

 TWITTER – @Take1_Leave1